maciej-ka/learning-notes/react.md

 To show previous page, while waiting for next page use placeholderData.
 It accepts one argument, which is holding previous value of useQuery.

+If queryKey is dynamic and transition is just happening,
+it will return data from previous key.

 ```javascript
 return useQuery({
   queryKey: ['repos', { sort, page }],